jamis/jamis.github.io/_posts/2014-05-27-demons-in-the-details.md

 Basil looked troubled as he said it, and sat stroking his mustaches in brow-furrowed silence for a few minutes.
 Eventually, he shook himself from whatever dark reverie had gripped him.

 "Here," he said gruffly.
 "Let's use the time productively.
 Hmm."
 He glanced around before getting up and trotting over to a nearby hedge.
 Breaking off a small branch, he returned and handed it to Fabian.
 "Here.
-You'll want to find a wand of your own, but see if this works at all for now."
+You'll want to find a wand of your own, eventually, but see if this works at all for now."

 Fabian held the branch delicately between thumb and forefinger and cast a doubtful eye upon it.
 The stick was about as long as his hand, spindly, with one sad leaf clinging stubbornly to the end.
 "Okay...
 What do you want me to do with it?"